surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 Our next release of Surge, "Surge XT", will make a fundamental architectural break with the Surge of versions 1.6 - 1.9, porting to the JUCE framework and changing the plugin ID while adding a variety of new features.
-Here's what's in the nightly as of 5a72ae0b0f66d (Aug 29 2021)
+Here's what's in the nightly as of f9b96f1348e (Sep 9 2021)

 Note this alpha change log discusses some features which are still incomplete in the alpha.